 Air conditioning re-gas

 If the air conditioning system is low on gas, then this will also stop the heating on the Zoe.
-If you find your Zoe is making a loud grinding noise when the heating is on, then this is likely to be the most common source of heating problems with the Zoe.
+If you find your Zoe is making a loud grinding noise when the heating is on, then this is likely the cause and probably the most common source of heating problems with the Zoe.
 If the system is low on gas, it means there is a leak in the system, which is normally due to a dry rubber seal.
 The problem is compounded with electric cars as users tend to not use their air conditioning as much, to preserve energy.
 This results in seals drying out and then eventually refrigerant leaking.
 The Zoe does use the air conditioning to cool the battery during rapid charging, so if the car is mostly charged at 7kW (most are all the time!), the air conditioning may not be getting used enough.

 Get software updated